Iburelli/GRB_significance/README.md

 ## Models

-XML models for GRB afterglows are obtained with Thomas pipeline (https://github.com/thomasgas/ctools_pipe) where the position of the source has been set in (ra,dec)=(0, 0.75) in order to be consistent with the 'region selection' step.
+XML models for GRB afterglows are obtained with ctools_pipe (https://github.com/thomasgas/ctools_pipe) where the position of the source has been set in (ra,dec)=(0, 0.75) in order to be consistent with the 'region selection' step.

 Fits models of the afterglows are also needed to extract TRIGGER time.
 Files not uploaded here.

 ## Visibility tables

 Visibility tables must be given as an input.
-These tables are generated with Ambra's script: https://github.com/cta-rta/ctools-sci-grb.
+These tables are generated with runCatVisibility.py: https://github.com/cta-rta/ctools-sci-grb.
 Pay attention to the tables details, to make sure they fit with your needs (Moon, threshold altitude)

 ## Compiling the code